The Washing Machine

 The next step

-CFIA students from the minor FI4SGD are helping Solar Soaker BV with their next step, which is to do a limited introduction of the solar soaker launderette (1 site with a total of 20 solar soakers) through Healthy Entrepreneurs in Uganda, and to use this to do a qualitative study into the impact of the Solar Soaker solution, and into elements of their business model (optimum pricing, marketing strategy).
-The project also includes the assessment of Healthy Entrepreneurs as marketing & distribution partner, the identification of local manufacturing partners for the solar soaker, and the identification of improvements to the solar soaker design.
+CFIA students from the minor FI4SGD helped Solar Soaker BV with their next step in the winter of 2019-2020.
+They started a pilot introduction of the solar soaker launderette (1 site with a total of 20 solar soakers) together with Healthy Entrepreneurs in Uganda.
+They did a qualitative study into the impact of the Solar Soaker solution, and into elements of their business model (optimum pricing, marketing strategy).
+The project also included the assessment of Healthy Entrepreneurs as marketing & distribution partner, the identification of local manufacturing partners for the solar soaker, and the identification of improvements to the solar soaker design.

-The number of daily customers (target of 10 per day) will be measured and the financial viability of the launderette (at least a lower-middle class income for the micro-entrepreneur).
-The qualitative study will research the impact on the customers (especially amount of time saved, how this time is used, and what additional support may be needed to enable women to use the time for education and paid work - a gender perspective is important to understand this).
+The number of daily customers (target of 10 per day) was measured as well as the financial viability of the launderette (at least a lower-middle class income for the micro-entrepreneur).
+The qualitative researched the impact on the customers (especially amount of time saved, how this time is used, and what additional support may be needed to enable women to use the time for education and paid work - a gender perspective is important to understand this).

-Together with the organisation Dr. Monk an in depth research will be conducted towards the cultural context and how the Solar Soaker can properly and effectively be introduced in Uganda
+Together with the organisation Dr. Monk an in depth research was be conducted towards the cultural context and how the Solar Soaker can properly and effectively be introduced in Uganda

 Sustainable Global Development Goals